BrownFi/BrownFi-tech-docs/compare slippage.md

 ## Slippage (Price impact) comparison
 - Easily see that Uniswap V2 causes greater slippage than all BrownFi pool (for $K<2$).
 Particularly, if $K=2$, then BrownFi and Uniswap V2 are equivalent.
-- Regading three Uniswap V3 pools, each BrownFi pools (K3 & K4) has lower slippage on the left side of the intersecting point, greater on the right, respectively.
+- Regarding three Uniswap V3 pools, each BrownFi pools (K3 & K4) has lower slippage on the left side of the intersecting point, greater on the right, respectively.
 Particularly, BrownFi $K_4=0.001$ is mostly equivalent to Uniswap V3 range $\pm1$%.

 Further on capital efficiency comparison, we have: